Toddler development and milestones: your 20 month old

 Children learn best when they feel secure and loved.
 Comfort your child when he needs it, and, for now, go easy on the expectations!
 All children develop at their own pace, and whether they hit their developmental milestones right on time, earlier or later, research has shown that by school age all children are pretty much on the same level.

-Be prepared for the onset of tantrums.
+- Be prepared for the onset of tantrums.
 Your formerly placid little bubba may turn into a little banshee if he doesn't get his way!
-Crying, flinging himself on the floor, screaming, kicking, biting, are all part of this stage of toddler development.
+Crying, flinging himself to the floor, screaming, kicking, biting, are all part of this stage of toddler development.

 The average toddler knows and speaks 15 words at 20 months, but the average toddler does not exist!
 So look at your little one, and follow his lead.
 If you do worry, speak with your paediatrician.